Military Review

 The fact that everyone will lay out, I doubt however

 Doubt your health, this is your right.
 Wait and see.
-But so demand momentary photos and videos ... request From what hangover should everyone adapt to the desires of everyone who is present here?
+But so demand momentary photos and videos ... request From which hangover should everyone adapt to the desires of everyone who is here?

 Piramidon (Stepan.
 Russia)